thirdcake/learn-grav-ja/src/pages/06.forms/01.blueprints/01.fields-available/index.md

 ![File Field](file_field_bp.gif)

+> [!Info]
-!!
-The `file` field is intended to be used by **configuration**, **theme**, and **plugins** blueprints, **NOT page blueprints**.
+> The `file` field is intended to be used by **configuration**, **theme**, and **plugins** blueprints, **NOT page blueprints**.
 For pages, you should use the existing `pagemedia` field and then utilize the [filepicker](#filepicker-field) field to select the files.

+> [!Info]
-!!
-The `file` field does not currently work as expected in a list field.
+> The `file` field does not currently work as expected in a list field.
 Use a single `pagemedia` field separate from the list with one or more `filepicker` fields in the list.

+> [!Note]
-!
-More details can be found in the dedicated [How To: Add a File Upload](../how-to-add-file-upload) section.
+> More details can be found in the dedicated [How To: Add a File Upload](../04.how-to-add-file-upload/) section.
 Also note that displaying an image uploaded in a file field is not done the same way as with a filepicker field.
-More details about how to access images uploaded in a file field can be found on this [cookbook entry](https://learn.getgrav.org/cookbook/twig-recipes#displaying-an-image-uploaded-in-a-file-field).
+More details about how to access images uploaded in a file field can be found on this [cookbook entry](../../../10.cookbook/02.twig-recipes/#displaying-an-image-uploaded-in-a-file-field).

-Example:
+具体例：

 ```yaml
 custom_logo_login_screen: